gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 plt.show()
 ```

-We also have the option of calculating the worth of obsverations by taking a "base" condition of zero observations (i.e. no measurment information at all) and calculating the reduction in uncertainty by __adding__ observations to the dataset.
+We also have the option of calculating the worth of observations by taking a "base" condition of zero observations (i.e. no measurement information at all) and calculating the reduction in uncertainty by __adding__ observations to the dataset.

 Here we are obtaining a measure of the worth of the observation __on its own__.
 This provides a metric of the absolute worth of information contained by the observation.
 The previous metric (of removed importance) provides a measure of the worth that the observation contributes to the _existing_ dataset; so how much more information do we gain by also including this observation.